Sheila Jasanoff: Work

 In March 2022 she was awarded the 2022 Holberg Prize "for her groundbreaking research in science and technology studies."

-Personal
+Personal life

+Jasanoff's brother is Shankar Sen, a professor of mathematics at Cornell University.
 She is married to Jay H. Jasanoff, and has two children, Maya Jasanoff, who is a professor in the Department of History at Harvard, and Alan Jasanoff, who is a professor in the Department of Biological Engineering at MIT.
+Alan Jasanoff is married to Luba Katz, the daughter of Boris Katz.

 In February 2022, Jasanoff was one of 38 Harvard faculty to sign a letter to the Harvard Crimson defending Professor John Comaroff, who had been found to have violated the university's sexual and professional conduct policies.
 The letter defended Comaroff as "an excellent colleague, advisor and committed university citizen" and expressed dismay over his being sanctioned by the university.
 After students filed a lawsuit with detailed allegations of Comaroff's actions and the university's failure to respond, Jasanoff was one of several signatories to say that she wished to retract her signature.